 The quality of teaching at LCS, the support of the staff and the reputation of both the French Baccalaureate diploma and the IB allow our students to access the best higher education institutions throughout the world.
 At LCS, the average ATAR (Australian Tertiary Admission Rank) in the French Baccalauréat during the past 5 years has been 97.72, and the IB average has been 85.44 (UAC table conversion).
 The ATAR is used by Australian universities to rank and admit applicants into their programs.
 The ATAR result can vary depending on the university and the program students are applying for.

 The chart below shows where our graduates from 2018 to 2021 have gone on to study.

 The PRIO is the school’s Educational Guidance and Information Resource Officer.
 Our PRIO, as well as our pedagogical teams, support students in their orientation, providing them with information about careers and higher education systems.
-They also organise events for students throughout the year such as visits to schools or universities, visits to forums, etc.
+They also organise events for students throughout the year such as visits to schools, universities and forums.